Update 3 (Oct. 26, 2021): Added an FAQ section to address a few questions that keep coming up :)

-Thought I’d share my experience with Book Depository because my most recent experience with them was different from the previous times and I found myself googling about it.
-So why not add my own experience to the internet, right?
+Thought I’d share my experience with Book Depository because I’ve googled about this a few times.
+Why not add my own experience to the internet, right?
 LOL.
 Okay, here it is.

 First, what’s Book Depository?